Is There Uber In Istanbul?

 Uber’s operation was completely halted in late 2019.
 Both the app and website were disabled and inaccessible.
 That is why some people think that Uber is banned in Istanbul, but in fact, it is not.

-That is because in late 2020, an Istanbul court overturned the ban on Uber and said they could resume service with the city’s yellow and turquoise taxis.
+That is because in December 2020, an Istanbul court overturned the ban on Uber and officials said they could resume service with the city’s yellow and turquoise taxis.
 Their appeal was a success and Uber fully resumed its service starting in 2021.

-Though the situation seems fairly stable at this point, it won’t surprise us if Uber has to discontinue its service in Istanbul (and Turkey) at some point.
+Though the situation after the relaunch seems fairly stable at this point, it won’t surprise us if Uber has to discontinue its service in Istanbul (and Turkey) at some point.

 Types of Uber in Istanbul